Experiential travel: Meeting indigenous Sámi people in the Nordics

 Photo credit: Jørn Tomter

 On the banks of the Alta River in far northern Norway lies Sorrisniva, an award-winning nature-based adventure and food business that is open all year round.
 They have Europe’s largest and the world’s northernmost ice hotel, excellent food, and activities such as accommodation in a Sámi tent (Lavvu), ice fishing, reindeer sleigh rides and other Sámi adventures.
 You can listen to the joik and learn from local Sámi guides who take you through some key aspects of Sámi history and culture, including reindeer husbandry.
-You can visit a Sámi family at Sorrisniva, for example, during our 12-day White Winter Expedition.
+You can visit a Sámi family at Sorrisniva, for example, tailormade into one of our Northern Norway tours

 The Sámi Week in Tromsø in February is an annual week-long celebration of Sámi culture with concerts, talks, language courses, lasso-throwing contests, reindeer racing, and a winter market with traditional food, drinks, and handicrafts.
 While the 6th of February, the official Sámi People’s Day, is celebrated as an official flag day in all four countries with Sámi populations, in Tromsø it has grown into a week-long festival that is well worth a visit.